Different Metrics for Different Markets

 That startup is a massive success by Cambodian standards.
 It creates jobs, solves real problems, and contributes to the economy.

 In Silicon Valley, that company might be considered a "lifestyle business."
 In Cambodia, it's exactly what the country needs.
+Both perspectives are valid within their own context.

 The Growth Trap

-What We Teach Our Founders
+What We Share With Our Founders

 2. Build for the market you have, not the market you want Cambodian consumers have different spending power, different pain points, and different behaviors than American consumers.
 Build for THAT.